 In partnership with local public schools, the Waterfront Stewardship Program offers free hands-on STEM education to students.
 Our courses are taught at the appropriate grade level with our fully aligned curriculum.

 We are closely monitoring developments regarding the coronavirus and its impact on the community.
-At this time, all educational programs are suspended until April 10, 2020.
+At this time, all educational programs are suspended until further notice.
 Please continue to check the RIPA website for updates.

 Salt Marsh Exploration

 Students learn the coastal history of NYC, Long Island Sound, and Randall’s Island Park, gain unprecedented access to our restored salt marshes, and explore plants and animals that make up one of the most productive ecosystems in the world.
 The trip introduces wetland ecology, showcases a wide range of fish, crabs, insects and flowers, and offers an overview of how salt marshes are connected to the broader environment.